Interpersonal Relations Online is a course designed to assist

 Interpersonal effectiveness is defined as to the degree to which the consequences of

-a person's behavior match up with his/her stated intentions.
+a person's behavior match up with one's stated intentions.

 Specific Objective